ibm-cloud-docs/log-analysis/compliance/adoption.md

 **Use resource groups to organize your {{site.data.keyword.la_full_notm}} instances for access control and billing purposes.**
 {: tip}

 Account owners can add resources to any resource group.
 Other users must be granted access by using an IAM access policy to add resources to resource groups.
-For more information, see [Best practices for organizing resources in a resource group](/docs/resources?topic=resources-bp_resourcegroups).
+For more information, see [Best practices for organizing resources and assigning access](/docs/account?topic=account-account_setup).

 **When you define your resource groups, do not add sensitive information in the name.**
 {: tip}